simbird/ReCharge-Docs/README.md

 See new documentation: https://theme.rechargepayments.com

-If you need an access token to the documentation, please reach out for asssistance in the **#public_theme_editor** Slack channel.
+If you need an access token to the documentation, please reach out for assistance in the **#public_theme_editor** Slack channel.

 ---